 In theory, searching for availability for ANA round-the-world awards would involve the same set of booking tools as you’d use for Aeroplan awards, since they’re both accessing the same inventory on Star Alliance airlines.

-However, ultimately it’s the availability you see via the ANA Mileage Club website that dictates what ANA agents can book, so that would perhaps be the best way to search, or at least to perform a double-check after finding space on the Aeroplan, United.com, or ExpertFlyer search engines.
+However, ultimately it’s the availability you see via the ANA Mileage Club website that dictates what ANA agents can book, so that would perhaps be the best way to search, or at least to perform a double-check after finding space on Aeroplan, United, AwardLogic, or ExpertFlyer.

-(One thing to note is that ANA Mileage Club members have access to far more award space on ANA flights themselves compared to partner programs.
-An ANA RTW award is therefore an excellent occasion to try out ANA’s long-haul business class or even First Class products.)
+Keep in mind that ANA Mileage Club members have access to far more award space on ANA flights themselves compared to partner programs.
+An ANA RTW award is therefore an excellent occasion to try out ANA’s excellent long-haul business class or even First Class products.

 Round-the-world awards can only be booked over the phone, and ANA’s agents tend to be well-educated on the rules and will enforce them strictly.
 On one hand, you can’t really get away with much outside the rules, but on the other hand the agents are all quite professional in their dealings and will make your life easier by telling you exactly why a certain itinerary isn’t valid.

 Lastly, note that ANA only allows you to redeem miles on behalf of your family members and relatives, and not on behalf of anyone in general.
-(They even have a family tree on their website to show exactly which types of family members are eligible to use a member’s miles.)
+There’s even have a family tree on their website to show exactly which types of family members are eligible to use a member’s miles.

 This will be an important point to keep in mind for those of you who might travel with friends, colleagues, or other extra-familial companions – in that case, everyone would need to redeem miles out of their own ANA Mileage Club accounts.

-Combining an unbelievably generous allowance of eight stopovers with a very fairly priced award chart, the ANA round-the-world award contains incredible globetrotting power that’s just waiting to be exploited by those of us who are hungry for some more multi-stop trips after the reduction of the Aeroplan Mini-RTW.
+Combining an unbelievably generous allowance of eight stopovers with a very fairly priced award chart, the ANA round-the-world award contains incredible globetrotting power that’s just waiting to be enjoyed by those of us who are hungry for some incredible multi-stop trips.

-The only real downside to this redemption opportunity is the relative difficulty of earning ANA miles in Canada – it’s definitely necessary to be playing the US credit card game if you want to earn a meaningful enough balance within ANA for a round-the-world award.
+The only real downside to this redemption opportunity is the relative difficulty piecing together an itinerary with limited award space.
+Furthermore, it’s definitely necessary to be playing the US credit card game if you want to earn a meaningful balance of ANA miles for a round-the-world award.